mzabani/codd/README.md

 _Codd_ will parse the comment in the first line and understand that this migration can't run in a transaction.

-Using `no-txn` migrations adds great risk by allowing your database to b left in a state that is undesirable.
+Using `no-txn` migrations adds great risk by allowing your database to be left in a state that is undesirable.
 It is highly recommended reading [SQL-migrations.md](docs/SQL-MIGRATIONS.md) if you plan to add them, or if you just want to learn more.

 ## <a name='StartusingCoddinanexistingDatabase'></a>Start using Codd in an existing Database